Downloads for building Store apps

 This package adds six emulator images to an existing installation of Visual Studio so you can test how your app will run on phones running Windows Phone 8.1.
-This update requires Visual Studio 2013 Update 2.
+This update requires Visual Studio 2013 Update 2 or later.
 The emulators are included with Visual Studio Express 2013 for Windows.

 Windows Phone Store badges